Are you looking for a print on demand sites that can help you make revenue online? Then you are on the right page.

 - 20% discount on sample orders and 30% discount on bulk orders

-Etsy will only charge a $0.20 listing fee for four months or until they sell.
+Printful is a free print on demand supplier with no subscription fees.
+However, the profit will depend on your online marketplace.
+For instance, if you choose Etsy + Printful, you will be charged a $0.20 listing fee for four months or until your product sells.
 In addition, there is a 5% commission fee by Etsy and a standard PayPal payment processing fee (around 3% + $0.25).
 For sales made via paid Etsy offsite ads, there will be a 15% ad fee.

 You can decide on the price for your product and have exposure to more than 350 million Etsy customers.